M1 Junction 19 Improvement Scheme

 When and where is this happening?

-The junction between the M1, M6 and A14 is important for north/south and east/west traffic movements across the UK.
+Work is taking place on the junction between the M1, M6 and A14 within the counties of Leicestershire and Northamptonshire.
+This junction is important for north/south and east/west traffic movements across the UK.
 The M6/A14 route is also part of the Ireland UK Benelux Trans-European network.

 Why is this happening and what will it cost?